vincentmi/etcd-ui/README.md

 # etcd-ui

-A simple ETCD UI  in Golang
+A simple ETCD UI  in Golang ,  Use for configuration center